riodda/alpaca-trading-bot/README.md

 -TO DO:

-2. Enable more order types
+1. Enable more order types
-3. Check and track positions
+2. Check and track positions
-4. Improve logging
+3. Improve logging
-5. Add don't sell at loss
+4. Add don't sell at loss (to prevent unwanted sells).
+5. Some security/token/password on webhook
+6. Formal check of payload
+7. Check of symbol existence/treadability
+8. Support for pre and after hour markets (can't be tested on paper)